jonro2955/jonro2955/README.md

 -----

-### Here are some of my projects:
+### Here are some of my projects

 # Job Tracker (Under active development):

 https://user-images.githubusercontent.com/74517218/201491642-33621221-dfa3-4447-af6c-17b3bdce406d.mp4

-This React web application will allow job seekers to save all details of every single job application they make online in order to manage their job search better.
-It will store things like the job description, application PDF files, user's own notes, and dates in an efficient and easy to use manner for searching, reading, and updating job application information.
+This PERN (Postgres, Express, React, Node) application will allow job seekers to save all details of every single job application they make online in order to manage their job search better.
+It will store things like the job description, application PDF files, URLs, notes, and dates in an efficient and easy to use manner for searching, reading, and updating job application information.
 (Please note that this preview is not how the finished version will look, as it is still under active development).

 [Live Preview Site](https://jonro2955.github.io/job-tracker-client/)